Eric Gordon: Los Angeles Clippers (2008–2011)

 Gordon finished second on his team with 16.9 points, averaged 2.6 rebounds, 3.0 assists in a team-high 36.0 minutes.
 He appeared in 62 games, and started in 60 games.
 He led his team in scoring 16 times, steals 17 times and minutes 16 times.
-Gordon scored 30+ points one time and had 20+ points 19 times.
+Gordon scored 30-plus points once and had 20-plus points 19 times.
 He was one of 27 players named to 2010–12 USA Men's National Team Program.

 After winning the gold medal in the 2010 FIBA World Championship, Gordon was geared towards a breakout season.
 Gordon was on a scoring tear earlier in the season but was slowed down in his game against the Golden State Warriors, with a hard foul committed by Andris Biedriņš, which forced Gordon (who was averaging 24.1 points per game before the injury) to be sidelined for 18 games.
 It was later revealed that Gordon had a sprained wrist with a bone chip fracture.
 Returning from an 18-game absence, Gordon had a solid performance with a win against the Houston Rockets with 24 points.
-Gordon re-aggravated his sprained wrist the second game back against the Denver Nuggets, this time a hard foul committed by Timofey Mozgov, which gave Gordon a 6-game absence.
+Gordon re-aggravated his sprained wrist the second game back against the Denver Nuggets, this time a hard foul committed by Timofey Mozgov, which gave Gordon a six-game absence.
 Gordon's breakout season was hampered by injuries and he had to wear a wristband for the remainder of the season.

-Gordon finished the season as the Clippers' second leading scorer, with 22.3 points per game.
+Gordon finished the season as the Clippers' second-leading scorer, with 22.3 points per game.
 He also averaged 2.9 rebounds and 4.4 assists per game.
-Gordon scored 30+ points 8 times and had a streak of 20 or more points for 12 consecutive games.
+Gordon scored 30-plus points eight times and had a streak of 20 or more points for 12 consecutive games.